Types of Pallets and When to Use Them

 Corrugated Cardboard/Paper Pallets

 These lightweight pallets – made from recycled materials – are strong for their weight.
 They can be customized to fit the product being transported.
 They’re easy to clean.
 They don’t splinter like wood pallets.
-And their light weight reduces transport costs.
+And their lightweight reduces transport costs.
 Cardboard and paper pallets aren’t designed for heavier loads and don’t hold up well in outdoor conditions, so always use with caution.

 Pallet Jacks vs. Forklifts